 Here’s my disclaimer: A 529 college savings plan is not a typical savings account—it’s a tax-advantaged investment account designed for saving for higher education costs.
 If you withdraw the funds for non-qualified expenses, you’ll owe taxes on your investment gains.

-Of course, you don’t need to just jump right in—research the pros and cons of a 529 plan.
-But who knows, it could be the right match for you.
+Of course, you don’t need to jump right in—research the pros and cons of a 529 plan, as well as how to use your 529 plan.
+But who knows, it could be a suitable alternative for you.